Didymus the Blind: Teacher in Alexandria

 According to Rufinus, Didymus was "a teacher in the Church school", who was "approved by Bishop Athanasius" and other learned churchmen.
 Later scholars believed he was the head of the Catechetical School of Alexandria.
 However, the Catechetical School of Alexandria may not have existed in Didymus' time, and Rufinus may have been referring to a different school.
 Didymus remained a layman all his life and became one of the most learned ascetics of his time.
+He was the first Alexandrian Christian who made use of Hermetica as pagan prophecy of the coming of the Christ.
 Palladius, Rufinus, and Jerome were among his pupils.

 Rufinus was Didymus's pupil for eight years.
 When he translated Origen's De principiis into Latin, he referenced Didymus's commentary on it.
 Jerome mentions Didymus's contributions to his ideas in the prefaces of many of his books, and called Didymus "Didymus the Seer."
 Rufinus remained loyal to Didymus after Jerome condemned Didymus and Origen.
 Didymus was viewed as an orthodox Christian teacher and was greatly respected and admired up until at least 553.
 Socrates of Constantinople compared Didymus's faithfulness to the Nicene Creed to Basil of Caesarea and Gregory of Nazianzus.
 In his position as a teacher, he held discussions and learned from Jews, pagans, Manichees, and other Christian teachers.
 Records of Didymus's lectures and the questions students asked show that he taught the same educated pupils multiple times.

 Several Oriental Orthodox Churches refer to him as Saint Didymus the Blind.

 Second Council of Constantinople

-In 553 the Second Council of Constantinople condemned his works, along with those of Origen and Evagrius, but not his person.
+In 553 the Second Council of Constantinople condemned his works, along with those of Origen and Evagrius Ponticus, but not his person.
 In the Third Council of Constantinople in 680, and in the 787 Second Council of Nicaea, Didymus was again linked with and condemned with Origen.
 Many unconventional views became associated with Origen, and the 15 anathemas attributed to the council condemn a form of apocatastasis along with the pre-existence of the soul, animism (in this context, a heterodox Christology), and a denial of real and lasting resurrection of the body.

-In spite of the condemnation of his works, he is still listed as "St. Didymus the Blind" in the Serbian Orthodox Prologue of Ochrid which gives his feast date as October 18.
+In spite of the condemnation of his works, he is still listed as "St. Didymus the Blind" in the Serbian Orthodox hagiography The Prologue of Ohrid which gives his feast date as October 18.